karajones/capture/README.md

 ### To do:
 - Intersecting bed files to create a whitelist of loci and positions
 - Output a fasta file with variants for phylogenetic analyses
+- Check for linkage between loci/finish mapping to transcriptome